-The current government has agreed that it can no longer detain children in closed centres, as a matter of principle.
+The current government has agreed that it can no longer detain families with children in closed centres, as a matter of principle.
 New, alternative measures will be developed to avoid that this measure would be abused to make return impossible.
-However, the government has not retracted the aforementioned suspended Royal Decree yet, the procedure to annul the Royal Decree is still pending before the Council of State.
+626

 The detention of unaccompanied children is explicitly prohibited by law.
-564 Since the entry into force of the Reception Act, unaccompanied children are in principle no longer placed in detention centres.
+627 Since the entry into force of the Reception Act, unaccompanied children are in principle no longer placed in detention centres.
 When they arrive at the border, they are assigned to a so-called Observation and Orientation Centre (OOC) for unaccompanied children.
-565 This only applies to those unaccompanied children with regard to whom no doubts were raised about the fact that they are below 18 years of age and are identified as such by the Guardianship Service (see Asylum Procedure: Identification).
+628 This only applies to those unaccompanied children with regard to whom no doubts were raised about the fact that they are below 18 years of age and are identified as such by the Guardianship Service (see Asylum Procedure: Identification).
 Also, this OOC is legally considered to be a detention centre at the border, which means that the unaccompanied child is not considered to have formally entered the territory yet.
-566 Within 15 calendar days, the Immigration Office has to find a durable solution for the child, which may include return after an asylum application has been refused.
+629 Within 15 calendar days, the Immigration Office has to find a durable solution for the child, which may include return after an asylum application has been refused.
 Otherwise access to the territory has to be formally granted.

 Unaccompanied minors who are caught on the territory without residence permit are sometimes held in detention for the duration of their age assessment procedure.
 This can sometimes take more than a week before this is rectified.
-In 2019, 3 children whose age was tested during detention were considered 15 years old after the test and had thus wrongly been held in detention.567 In 2020, two minor boys were held in detention because of doubts about their declared age.
-Because the Belgian authorities did not want to carry out a bone test while the boys were in confinement for sanitary reasons (covid-19), it eventually took 22 days before they were officially declared minors and released from detention.
+In 2019, 3 children whose age was tested during detention were considered 15 years old after the test and had thus wrongly been held in detention.
+630 In 2020, two minor boys were held in detention because of doubts about their declared age.
+Because the Belgian authorities did not want to carry out a bone test while the boys were in confinement for sanitary reasons (COVID-19), it eventually took 22 days before they were officially declared minors and released from detention.
 This practice has in the meantime been adapted and in 2021, most minors have been released in 6 days after their arrival.